Arkansas County, Arkansas: Library system

 The Arkansas County Library system is based in Stuttgart and contains three branches: Cleon Collier Memorial Library, DeWitt Public Library, and the William F. Foster Stuttgart Public Library.
-All three libraries offers books, e-books, media, reference, youth, business and genealogy services.
+All three offer books, e-books, media, reference, youth, business and genealogy services.

 Public health

 Arkansas County's above-average poverty rate indicates a high Medicaid eligibility rate.
 As of 2012, 31.8% of Arkansas County was eligible for Medicaid, with 72.5% of children under 19 eligible for ARKids First, a program by the Arkansas Department of Human Services that combines children's Medicaid (ARKids A) and other programs for families with higher incomes (ARKids B).
 The county's population is significantly above healthy weight, with 71.2% of adults and 39.8% of children/adolescents ranking as overweight or obese, compared to the state averages of 67.1% and 39.3%, respectively.
 These rates are significantly above national averages of 62.9% and 30.3%, respectively.

 The Baptist Health hospital system operates the Baptist Health Medical Center-Stuttgart in the city, the only community hospital in Arkansas County.
 It is rated as a Level 4 Trauma Center by the Arkansas Department of Health.
 The DeWitt Hospital & Nursing Home is a critical access hospital, which maintains 25 beds, a 60-bed nursing home, and the Ferguson Rural Health Clinic.
 Both are members of the Arkansas Rural Health Partnership.
 Jefferson Regional Medical Center in Pine Bluff is a referral hospital in the region.

 The nearest Level 1 Trauma Centers are University of Arkansas for Medical Sciences (UAMS) and Arkansas Children's Hospital (ACH) in Little Rock.